moiseevigor/moiseevigor.github.io/research/preferred-directions/docs/P2-solar-real.md

 potential-field extrapolation naturally provides.
 A higher-resolution NLFFF extrapolation or an analytic local fit (used here) supplies it.

+*Repair (S2, Phase 4):* the failure was the probe window, not the grid.
+This experiment probed at sub-pixel radii (0.02–0.2 px), inside the trilinear-flattened zone; probing the same real field at super-pixel radii (1.5–10 px — above the cell, below the structure scale) returns the null flux weight $w_4 \approx 3$ **directly off the raw grid** (with the S1 gauge adaptation).
+See [`S2-solar-pairs.md`](S2-solar-pairs.md).

 ## What this establishes, honestly

 - The full chain **real magnetogram → coronal field → null → SR detection**, validated